Skip to main content

 Consequences

-Non-compliance can lead to fines and consequences for your residence status.
+Non-compliance can lead to back-payments and consequences for your residence status.

 Legally Required Insurances

-The German social insurance system includes various mandatory insurances that protect citizens against existential risks.
+The German social insurance system includes various mandatory insurances that protect residents against existential risks.

 Health Insurance